-Reporting of historical production from fields with ceased production have been challenging to get correct.
+Reporting of historical production from fields with ceased production has been challenging to get correct.
 Fields that have ceased production shall report the total production for the prior production period in a separate profile sheet with RCO, where the production for all products are identical to what has been reported to DISKOS (Saleable Production).
-Fields without potential for further activity and where all cessation cost have been spent before the previous year, should not report.
+Fields without potential for further activity and where all cessation costs have been spent before the previous year, should not be reported.